Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-When the MetaBot finds several answers of different chatbots friends, it first asks for the perimeter.
+When the MetaBot finds several answers of different chatbots friends, it first asks for the scope.
 Depending on the user's choice, the MetaBot provides the answer found.